Getting Into Consulting as a PhD: Complete Guide (2026)

 McKinsey, BCG, and Bain (MBB)

-McKinsey, BCG, and Bain are the three most prestigious consulting firms in the world, and all three have dedicated recruiting programs for advanced degree holders.
-Advanced degree candidates make up a growing percentage of incoming classes at each firm every year.
+McKinsey, BCG, and Bain are the three most prestigious consulting firms in the world, and all three run dedicated recruiting tracks for advanced degree candidates.
+McKinsey calls these candidates APDs (Advanced Professional Degrees), while BCG and Bain use the term ADCs (Advanced Degree Candidates).

 These firms hire PhDs as generalists, meaning your doctoral field does not restrict you to a specific practice area.
 A physics PhD might work on a retail strategy case one month and a healthcare operations case the next.
-That said, if you want to specialize in your academic field, these firms are large enough to support that too.
+If you prefer to stay close to your field, the firms are large enough to support that too, and Bain even runs an Advanced Analytics Group that hires advanced degrees in statistics, mathematics, and computer science.

 Other Top Generalist Firms